-The growing availability of tools for automatic detection of acoustic events, particularly as free software, is expected to further simplify acoustic data processing, making it accessible to a wider range of users and scientific questions.
-However, this diversity of tools also posits a challenge as it can be hard difficult to navigate.
-In this regard, the use of standard approaches for evaluating the performance of automatic detection tools might prove helpful to inform the decision about which method better fit our study system.
-The performance of automatic acoustic signal detection routines have hasbeen evaluated using standard indices from signal detection theory (CITATIONS).
-In its basic form, performance is assessed by comparing the output of a detection routine against a “gold standard” reference in which all the target signals have been annotated.
-This comparison allows to quantify the number of correctly detected signals (true positives), wrongly detected signals (false positives) and missed signals (false negatives) as well as additional metrics derived from these indices (e.g. recall, precision).
-However, the fact that acoustic signals are not being evaluated as discrete classification units (as opposed to for instance identifying species from pictures) demands additional information to fully diagnose detection performance.
-This is particularly relevant when the precise time position of signals is needed as is common for research in which obtainingmeasurements of the acoustic structure of signals is the main goal.
-For instance, the same signal can be detected as several separated signals, the inferred time position can be far off from the the target signal position, or several signals can be detected as a single one.
-Therefore, metrics that account for this other performance dimensions can be a valuable tool to properly diagnose automatic acoustic signal detection.
+The growing availability of free software for the automated detection of acoustic events should continue to simplify acoustic data processing and make these processing tools accessible to a wider range of users and scientific questions.
+However, this diversity of automated tools also poses the challenge of navigating which tool is a good fit.
+In this regard, developing of standardized approaches for evaluating the performance of tools for automated signal detection should inform researchers’ decisions about which method better fits a given question and study system.
+The performance of automated acoustic signal detection routines have traditionally been evaluated using standard indices from signal detection theory (CITATIONS).
+In its basic form, performance is assessed by comparing the output of a detection routine against a ‘gold standard’ reference in which all the target signals have been annotated.
+This comparison facilitates quantifying the number of correctly detected signals (true positives), wrongly detected signals (false positives) and missed signals (false negatives) as well as additional metrics derived from these indices (e.g., recall, precision).
+However, during signal detection, acoustic signals are not evaluated as discrete classification units (as opposed to, for instance, identifying species from pictures), but rather, detections are temporal coordinates representing the start and end of each signal.
+As such, fully diagnosing detection performance also requires considering not only sensitivity and specificity of detection methods, but also the temporal precision of detections.
+For instance, a single signal can be detected as several separate signals, or conversely, several signals can be detected as a single signal.
+In addition, even when there is a single detection for each signal, the inferred time position can be offset from the target signal position.
+Addressing the temporal precision of detections (or inferred signals) is particularly relevant when the precise time position of signals is crucial for the research question, as is common when measuring the acoustic structure of signals is the main goal.Therefore, metrics that account for these additional performance dimensions are a valuable tool to properly diagnose automatic acoustic signal detection approaches.

 Here we present the new R package ohun.
-The package is intended to facilitate the automatic detection of acoustic signals, providing functions to diagnose specific aspects of acoustic detection routines in order to simplify their optimization.
-The package makes use of reference annotations containing the time position of target signals in a training data set, to evaluate the performance of detection routines.
-This can be done with routine outputs imported from other software as well as detection run within the package itself.
-The package also provides a set functions to explore acoustic data sets and organize them in a format amenable for detection analyses.
-In addition, it offers implementations of two automatic detection methods commonly used in bioacustic analysis: energy-based detection and template-based detection.
-We explain how to explore and format acoustic data sets, how acoustic signal detection routines can be evaluate and then showcase the package usage with study cases on zebraZ-finch songs (Taenopygia gutata) and Spix’s disc-winged bats (Thyroptera tricolor) which represent different recording settings (lab and flight cages) and signal types (sonic mating signals and ultrasonic social calls).
+This package is intended to facilitate the automatic detection of acoustic signals, and also provides functions to diagnose specific aspects of acoustic detection routines in order to simplify their optimization.
+The package makes use of reference annotations containing the time position of target signals, which serves as a training data set to evaluate the performance of detection routines.
+Detection performance across different software can be done with routine outputs imported from a variety of acoustic processing programs, as well as with signals detected within the ohun package itself.
+The package also provides a set of functions to explore acoustic data sets and organize them in a format amenable for detection analyses.
+In addition, it offers implementations of two automatic detection methods commonly used in bioacoustics analysis: energy-based detection and template-based detection.
+We explain how to explore and format acoustic data sets, how acoustic signal detection routines can be evaluated, and then we showcase the package usage with study cases of adult male zebra finch songs (Taeniopygia guttata) and Spix’s disc-winged bats (Thyroptera tricolor), which represent different recording settings (lab and flight cages) and signal types (sonic learned mating signals and ultrasonic social calls).

 Formatting acoustic data sets